-In some outpatient settings, the student may be given an hour for lunch IF there are no meetings during the noon hour which would give the student an additional learning experience (see each clinic objective).
-A student who takes excessive lunches or who leaves the site when there was a meeting during the noon hour will receive full disciplinary action and possible dismissal for unprofessional conduct.
+In some outpatient settings, the student may be given an hour for lunch IF there were no meetings during the noon hour which would give the student an additional learning experience (see each clinic objective).
+A studentwho takes excessive lunches or who leaves the site when there is a meeting during the noon hour will receive full disciplinary action and possible dismissal for unprofessional conduct.